 Being prepared for an energy emergency or outage helps to keep our families safe and warm and our transportation running, as well as maintaining operations for Michigan’s businesses.
 MAE is primarily responsible for recommending declarations of energy emergencies to the governor, and also partners with a number of agencies, including the Michigan state police, to respond to all emergencies that have energy-related components.

-The Michigan Energy Office, which is part of the Michigan Agency for Energy, provides incentives for energy related projects.
+Energy Services provides incentives for energy related projects.
 Sponsorships, rebates, grants and loans encourage cost effective energy upgrades for communities, K-12 public schools, manufacturing, agriculture, rural business sectors, and other public entities.

 The Michigan Agency for Energy works closely with regional and federal stakeholders on issues that are important to Michigan's energy security and future.
 Among our partners: